A Guide To Retro Jewellery

 People became obsessed with multifunctionality in this era, and convertible jewellery became popular.
 This encompassed things like necklaces that could turn into a bracelet with matching earrings, or the versatile clip brooch.
 This brooch could be worn as a brooch, two brooches, or could be attached onto things like bracelets and necklaces.

-In the 1940s, another big influence on jewellery was movement.
+In 1940s jewellery, another big influence was movement.
 Clever new effects such as trembling petals and vibrating butterfly wings brought bejewelled creations to life.

 Rings were big, bold and chunky.
 Bombe or boule rings were paved with small colourful gemstones.